A closer look at the vaccines Canada is betting on to stem the spread of COVID-19

 Phase of development: Phase 3 trial started in September

 How it works: This vaccine, made by a Johnson & Johnson subsidiary, is similar to the one from AstraZeneca and the University of Oxford except that it uses a slightly different adenovirus.
+Another difference is it's being tested as a single-shot.
+Most other vaccines require two shots to be effective.

 Its advantages are similar, but one disadvantage of this type of vaccine is that some people may have immunity to some adenoviruses from catching colds, which may make the vaccine less effective.